Why Neuro-Inspired Teams™ are redefining modern leadership

 Now I believe that everyone has the potential to be a high performer, if they find themselves in the right circumstances for that potential to emerge.

 That realization became sharper when I became a mum.
 I don’t know what paths my children will take, but I know that they will be different from mine.
 My daughter is naturally brilliant at things I need work hard to learn.
 And when we discovered that our son is autistic, with learning difficulties, it brought this gradual realization into focus.
-His contribution will necessarily be very different, and he is more dependent than most on having an environment that will enable him to make it.
+His contribution will necessarily be very different, and he is more dependent than most on having an environment that will enable him to succeed.

 That’s when I started to see the waste in our workplaces.
 Too often, we dismiss or downgrade people simply because their contribution isn’t a natural fit to the system around them.